arbor-sim/nsuite/docs/install.rst

         # download and install Arbor
         ./install-local.sh arbor

-        # download and install NEURON and CoreNeuron
+        # download and install NEURON and CoreNEURON
         ./install-local.sh neuron coreneuron

-        # download install all three of Arbor, NEURON and CoreNeuron
+        # download install all three of Arbor, NEURON and CoreNEURON
         ./install-local.sh all

         # download install NEURON in relative path install